DannyDainton/newman-reporter-htmlextra/README.md

 - Copy and Paste any of the Response Bodies
 - Includes an `inc` helper to work with thing like the handlebars zero index - e.g `Iteration:{{inc cursor.iteration}} - {{item.name}}`
 - Added the [helper-moment](https://github.com/helpers/helper-moment) module so you have more control over the display dates - e.g `{{moment date format="dddd, DD MMMM YYYY HH:mm:ss"}}`
+- Exposed the `Skipped Tests` so you have can tell with ones are skipped in the main summary view - Still working on integrating these with the aggregated stats
 - More to come...

 ### Example Reports